dvera/riskreport/biomarker/igf1.md

 title: "IGF1"
 parent: "Proteins"
 grand_parent: "Risk by Biomarker"
+nav_order: "Insulin-like Growth Factor 1, a hormone produced mainly in the liver.
+Promotes growth in childhood and has anabolic effects in adults."
 ---

 ## IGF1

-"Insulin-like Growth Factor 1, a hormone produced mainly in the liver.
-Promotes growth in childhood and has anabolic effects in adults."

 <div style="display: flex; flex-direction: column; gap: 10px;">